crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 of entering the vulnerable, the unknown.

 and what a shame you stay the same.
-you claim to have all the knowledge, the whole shebang;
+you claim to have all knowledge, the whole shebang;
 but you prefer to quiver and remain
 in a dark-lit bedroom, and to derogate.